Kaleidosium/the-djakartan-dispatch/src/posts/ali-sadikin.md

 ---
-title:  'The Governor of Jakarta: The Legacy of Ali Sadikin'
+title:  'The Governor of Jakarta - The Legacy of Ali Sadikin'
 date:  '2022-11-14'
 tags:  [post, biography, history]
 description: And his radically pragmatic attitude to improving Jakarta